Byteology/byteology.github.io/src/Byteology.Website/Thoughts/Data/recruitment-guide-part-3.md

 Potential candidates seldom stumble upon job advertisements by chance.
 Most of the time, they actively seek their next job opportunity and are either browsing through job portals or are being targeted by recruiters.

-In both cases, candidates are presented with an overwhelming number of job descriptions.
-Consequently, they must decide which ones are worth their attention and ultimately, their application.
+In both cases, candidates are presented with an overwhelming number of job descriptions and consequently, they must decide which ones are worth their attention and ultimately, their application.

 Due to time constraints, potential candidates cannot thoroughly evaluate every job description to determine a good fit before applying.
 Therefore, they approach the process in a statistical manner.

 {.timeline}
 1. Candidates typically start by swiftly evaluating the title of the job description to gauge the specific domain it belongs to.
 Job titles often provide a glimpse into the business or technical domain, and candidates use this information to assess their suitability.

    The broader the domain indicated in the title, the less likely it is for highly specialized candidates to pursue it.
-For example, a job title like "Senior Software Engineer" implies a broader domain, which appeals to less specialized candidates and may discourage those with more specialized expertise.
+For example, a job title like *"Senior Software Engineer"* implies a broader domain, which appeals to less specialized candidates and may discourage those with more specialized expertise.

-   Conversely, more specific titles, such as "C#.NET Developer with event sourcing experience for a marketplace" are more likely to attract candidates who possess specialized skills in that particular area.
+   Conversely, more specific titles, such as *"C#.NET Developer with event sourcing experience for a marketplace"* are more likely to attract candidates who possess specialized skills in that particular area.

 1. Once a candidate clicks on a job advert, their second concern emerges: Is investing time in applying for this position worthwhile in terms of potential fit?